floresfreddy/js-communication-with-server/README.md

   })
 ```

-**Important! fetch() always returns a Promise.
-It does NOT return the response or any other value.
-So if you assign fetch() to a variable or provide fetch() as an argument to console.log(), you'll get a Promise object.**

 ## Task One: Fetch a single GIF with comment and display it in the DOM
 Let's separate our code into meaningful functions, so it's easy to read.